strato-net/strato-platform/README.md

 Run
 ```
+./install build-env local [module-name ..]
-./install deploybases (local|docker) [module-name ..]
+./install deploy-env (local|docker) [module-name ..]
 ```
-to build the runtime dependencies for the modules.
-If `local`, these dependencies are installed directly on your machine; if `docker`, a set of docker images is built.
+to install the build dependencies and to build the runtime dependencies for the modules.
+If `local`, these dependencies are installed directly on your machine;
+if `docker`, a set of docker images is built.
+Currently we don't support dockerized build environments.
+In fact, the only OS we support is Ubuntu 16.04, because of library versioning in the dependencies of `solc`.

 This command only needs to be run again if one of the scripts `<submod>/pkg/setup-deployment.sh` changes, which should be almost never.